Zi-Ling/avatar-runtime/README.md

 ## Why this exists

 In real-world agent systems, most failures do **not** come from the LLM itself.

+They come from execution layers that try to be “helpful”: guessing missing parameters, retrying silently, or allowing unsafe actions to proceed.

 They usually come from the execution layer: